oslokommune/okdata-pipeline/doc/converters/csv.md

   },
   "delimiter": string, # "tab", defaults to "," if not set }
 ```

-`value` should either be a:
+`value` should be either:
-- S3 prefix
+- an S3 prefix
 - the inline object (for input, not used for output)
-- local path
+- a local path

 ## Analysis

 ### 2019.11.29: Large file support
-Processing large files with cvs to parquet is limited by memory, lambda will run
+Processing large files with CSV to Parquet is limited by memory.
+Lambda will run
-out of memory on about 8-900MB of csv data (first discovered when Deichman sent
+out of memory on about 8-900MB of CSV data (first discovered when Deichman sent
 data to the pipeline).

-Analysis on file from Deichman was done with the strategy to read X-lines in
+Analysis on files from Deichman was done with the strategy to read X-lines in
-chunks and save each transformation from csv to parquet to separate files, and
+chunks and save each transformation from CSV to Parquet to separate files, and
-in the end run fastparquet.writer.merge() to calculate the metadata schema for
+in the end run `fastparquet.writer.merge()` to calculate the metadata schema for
 the files.
-After writing files glue was run on the output folder to create a
+After writing files, Glue was run on the output folder to create a
-table that Athena could query from.
+table that Athena could query.

 #### Unzipped file
 The result was as follows:

 ##### 1 - File: 1.08GB, 4434555 rows
 * Spent: 141.43s to read, convert and write 46 chunks with 100000 lines per chunk
 * Duration: 141534.66 ms	Billed Duration: 141600 ms	Memory Size: 1024 MB	Max Memory Used: 429 MB	Init Duration: 3283.37 ms